med-material/Trail-it/README.md

-# TMTGameEvolved
+# TMT for Rehabilitation
-Bastian P8, Alexander &amp; Mads P7
+Bastian P10 Project

 Please see README.pdf for how to start the game.